Skip to content

 Variable Reference

 Archon substitutes variables in command files, inline prompts, bash scripts, and script: node bodies before execution.
-There are three categories of variables: workflow variables (substituted by the workflow engine), positional arguments (substituted by the command handler), and node output references (DAG workflows only).
+There are two categories of variables: workflow variables (substituted by the workflow engine) and node output references (DAG workflows only).

-These variables are substituted by the workflow executor in all node types (command:, prompt:, bash:, script:, loop:).
+These variables are substituted by the workflow executor in all node types (command:, prompt:, bash:, script:, loop:, loop_group:, and a workflow: node’s input: field — which behaves like a prompt: body, not a bash-escaped one).

 VariableResolves toNotes